Sticky Sweet Vinegar Pork Ribs

 Method

-Pat dry the spare ribs and marinate for at least 30 minutes.
+1. Pat dry the spare ribs and marinate for at least 30 minutes.
+If using pork belly slices, cut into smaller pieces before marinating.

-Shallow fry the spare ribs on medium heat until golden brown.
-This will take about 10 minutes, depending on the size and thickness of your ribs.
+2. Shallow fry the pork on medium heat until golden brown.
+This will take about 8-10 minutes, depending on the size and thickness of your meat.

-Remove the spare ribs from the oil and put them back in the hot pan.
+3. Remove the pork from the oil and put them back in the hot pan.

-Add balsamic vinegar, sugar and soy sauce, and cook over medium-high heat until the sauce thickens.
-Taste and add more balsamic vinegar or sugar to adjust to your taste
+4. Add balsamic vinegar, sugar and soy sauce, and cook over medium-high heat until the sauce thickens.
+Taste and add more balsamic vinegar or sugar to adjust to your taste.

-When the sugar vinegar sauce thickens, add 1 tbsp of cooking wine.
+5. When the sweet vinegar sauce thickens, add 1 tbsp of Shaoxing wine.
 Turn off the heat, stir, and serve.

 Did you try this recipe?
-Share with me on Twitter and tag @dailyteaspoon or #dailyteaspoon!
+Share with me in the comments below!

-Don’t forget you can subscribe to this blog and get all the new recipes in your inbox.
+You can also join my email list to get all the new recipes in your inbox 🙂

 Processing…